ray-project/ray/doc/source/dask-on-ray.rst

 workload.
 Using the Dask-on-Ray scheduler, the entire Dask ecosystem can be executed on top of Ray.

 .. note::
-  We always ensure the latest Dask versions are compatible to the Ray nightly.
+   We always ensure that the latest Dask versions are compatible with Ray nightly.
   The table below shows the latest Dask versions that are tested with Ray versions.

-  .. list-table:: The core Ray API we use in this document.
+  .. list-table:: Latest Dask versions for each Ray version.
      :header-rows: 1

      * - Ray Version